Gingersnap Crumb Pear Pie

 - Hot caramel ice cream topping, optional

-- On a lightly floured surface, roll pastry dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+- On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim and flute edge.
 Refrigerate 30 minutes.
 Preheat oven to 400°.

-- Line unpricked pastry with a double thickness of foil.
+- Line unpricked crust with a double thickness of foil.
 Fill with pie weights, dried beans or uncooked rice.
 Bake 15-20 minutes or until edges are light golden brown.
 Remove foil and weights; bake 3-6 minutes longer or until bottom is golden brown.
 Cool on a wire rack.
 Reduce oven setting to 350°.

 - For topping, in a food processor, combine crushed cookies, flour, brown sugar and salt.
 Add butter; pulse until crumbly.